roseniv18/fullstackopen/part0/0.5 Single page app diagram/mermaid-diagram.md

 participant server

     Note right of browser: SPAs comprise of only one HTML page fetched from the server.
-    Note left of server: JavaScript (executed in the browser) manipulates this HTML page's contents. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa
+    Note right of server: JavaScript (executed in the browser) manipulates this HTML page's contents. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa
     activate server
     server-->>browser: The HTML file